Sharing Sensitive Documents

 steghide extract -sf to_share.jpg -xf extract.txtReality Check

-It is important to note that these methods are not waterproof:
+It is important to acknowledge that these methods are not foolproof:

-- Steganography is fragile; if the receiving website automatically resizes my upload, the hidden note is gone.
+- Steganography is fragile; if the receiving website automatically resizes the upload, the hidden note will be lost.

 - Watermarks can, of course, be manually edited out.

-However, these steps provide me some peace of mind.
-By adding layers of friction, my data is that little harder to use for automated identity theft.
+However, these steps provide me with peace of mind.
+By adding layers of friction, I make my data incrementally harder to use for automated identity theft.